QubesOS/qubes-doc/developer/services/qfileexchgd.rst

 ----------------------------

-1. AppVM1 user runs *qvm-copy-to-vm* script (accessible from Dolphin file manager by right click on a “file(s)->Actions->Send to VM” menu).
+1. AppVM1 user runs *qvm-copy-to-vm* script (accessible from Dolphin file manager by right click on a file(s): :menuselection:`Actions->Send to VM`).
 It calls */usr/lib/qubes/qubes_penctl new*, and it writes “new” request to its ``device/qpen`` xenstore key. *qfilexchgd* creates a new 1G file, makes vfat fs on it, and does block-attach so that this file is attached as ``/dev/xvdg`` in AppVM1.

 2. AppVM1 mounts ``/dev/xvdg`` on ``/mnt/outgoing`` and copies requested files there, then unmounts it.